- US Online Poker

 Online casinos did very well, on the other hand, some more so than others.

-The picture in the state in increasingly becoming one in which licensees have split into two tiers.
-Golden Nugget, Resorts and Borgata all made over $20 million in October, while Tropicana, Hard Rock and Caesars all made less than $10 million.
+The picture in the state is increasingly becoming one in which licensees have split into two tiers.
+Golden Nugget, Resorts, and Borgata all made over $20 million in October, while Tropicana, Hard Rock, and Caesars all made less than $10 million.
 Ocean, with less than $1 million, isn’t even in the picture, but Bally’s should arrive soon to shake things up now that it has completed its deal with Twin River.

 Revenue / ∆ Monthly (normalized) / ∆ Yearly:

 One interesting fact about October’s numbers is that the growth rate for average daily online revenue is identical to September’s.
 September’s monthly total actually fell very slightly relative to August’s due to the shorter month, but correcting for the number of days, the growth trend has held steady at 3.2%.